 Combining a Love For Wine With a Passion For Sailing

 Sailing is a part of our DNA at Dry Creek Vineyard.
-We have been avid sailors for nearly 50 years, literally growing up around the waters of the East Coast and San Francisco Bay.
+We have been avid sailors for over 50 years, literally growing up around the waters of the East Coast and San Francisco Bay.
 Our passion for wine and sailing is forever connected.
 Over the past three decades, we have sponsored numerous regattas, teams and yacht clubs.
 We continue to keep the sport of sailing front and center on our label designs and branding across our portfolio of wines.

 “Any time I see a Dry Creek label on a restaurant’s wine list, I choose it, both because I know it will be a great wine, and because of Dry Creek’s investment and commitment to our sport.
 Look for the bottles with the beautiful sailing artwork on the label and you won’t go wrong. ”

 Sailing was already part of founder Dave Stare’s DNA long before he started Dry Creek Vineyard in 1972.
 Having grown up in Massachusetts, Dave learned to sail at a young age.
 In the mid-1970s, Dave bought his first sailboat which he sailed on San Francisco Bay.
 While sailboats did not make it on the labels of our first few vintages, sailing was never far from the heart of the winery.

 As the winery grew, so did Dave’s interest in supporting sailing and all things nautical.
 In 1977, a young, sandy-haired student showed up at Dave’s door looking for a sponsor to help him get the fledging sailing program at Sonoma State University off the ground.
 As it turns out, that young man was none other than Peter Holmberg, who became a 2-time Olympian and America’s Cup skipper.